Claims Against KFC

 How to make a claim against KFC

-If you are injured as a customer or KFC employee, there are several things you should do you should take if you are considering making a personal injury claim.
+If you are injured as a customer or KFC employee, there are several things you should do if you are considering making a personal injury claim.

 Firstly, you should make sure that you seek medical attention for your injury.
 If your injury is serious such as a burn or laceration, you should do so as soon as possible.

 You should also make sure that your accident has been formally recorded.
 Report the incident to a member of staff or if you are a KFC employee, to your supervisor and ask that it is logged in the Accident Book.